 A young woman recovering from

-dating violence and ecstasy addiction has a fresh start with a semi-famous, ex-guardian angel boyfriend and endures
+dating violence and ecstasy addiction has a fresh start with a semi-famous, ex-guardian angel boyfriend in Los Angeles.

 (Horror Short Story)